, Answering FAQ'sTurboTax Employee

 Depending on your circumstances, you might even be required to make quarterly estimated income tax payments, because you’re no longer having taxes withheld by your employer.

 Estimated taxes are what the IRS expects people to pay when their income is not subject to withholding, such as investment or self-employment income.
+And unemployment income.
 It's typically paid four times a year.